 A huge part of planning a Disneyland vacation is figuring out a smart touring strategy to dodge crowds and lines and ride more attractions.
 And all of that is in flux in this reopening so far.

 We know that Disneyland will be restricting overall guest capacity in the parks but we don’t yet know what that means for attraction lines and access.
 Disneyland normally offers same day free digital Fastpass or the paid Disney MaxPass option that allows guests to book Fastpass reservations on a smartphone.
 It has also used a virtual queue for the new Star Wars: Rise of the Resistance attraction.
-All of these options, along with old-fashioned standby lines only, could be on the table.
+Any, all, or none of these options, along with old-fashioned standby lines only, could be on the table.
 At Disney World at least, we have learned that the resort’s Fastpass+ system is not used for now, leaving standby lines as the way guests currently ride for all rides except Rise of the Resistance.

 Also in question is whether Extra Magic Hour or Magic Morning will still be offered.
 These early entry options give guests access to a even less crowded park for shorter lines.
 So stay tuned for more coming soon.